PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

-Based on the author's experience reconciling lists of thousands of biological names, `NCBITaxonomy.jl` is built around a series of features that allow (i) maximum flexibility when handling names without a direct match, (ii) a bespoke exception system to handle failures to match automatically, and (ii) limits to the pool of potential names in order to achieve orders-of-magnitude speedups when the broad classification of the name to match is known.
+Based on the author's experience reconciling lists of thousands of biological names, `NCBITaxonomy.jl` is built around a series of features that allow (i) maximum flexibility when handling names without a direct match, (ii) a bespoke exception system to handle failures to match automatically, and (iii) limits to the pool of potential names in order to achieve orders-of-magnitude speedups when the broad classification of the name to match is known.
 Adhering to these design principles led to a number of choices.
 A comparison of the features of